hwdbk/synology-scripts/ea-file-bundle-handling/README.md

 # ea-file-bundle-handling

-This directory contains scripts to manage files on a Synology share in conjunction with their attributes sidecar files.
+This directory contains scripts to manage files on a Synology share in conjunction with their extended attributes' sidecar files.
 For every file stored on a Synology share, Synology may maintain a `@SynoEAStream` and/or `@SynoResource` file.
 Which file is present (one, both or none) depends on the file attributes as set by the Finder when copying/creating the file, or added later by the Finder.
+For extensive information about the gorey details on what is stored where and how (and gorey they are...), see the separate directory on extended attributes.
 The general structure is:

 - `share/directory/file`
 - `share/directory/@eaDir/file@SynoEAStream`